“The Man Who Fell From the Sky” by Bill Fletcher Jr.(★ ★ ★ ★)

 Hard Ball Press │ August 2, 2018 │ 350 pages

 Bill Fletcher Jr.’s The Man Who Fell From the Sky is a compelling mystery that transcends genre boundaries by fusing social history, racial identity, and classic investigative tension.
-Fletcher’s prose is crisp and straightforward — reminiscent of the clarity found in Walter Mosley’s work, balanced with the methodical pacing of a traditional detective novel — yet he carries his narrative with a rhythmic intentionality that keeps pages turning.
+Fletcher’s prose is crisp and culturally layered — reminiscent of the character and location fidelity found in the works of Walter Mosley and Chester Himes, balanced with the methodical pacing of a traditional detective novel — yet he carries his narrative with a rhythmic intentionality that keeps pages turning.

-David Gomes, a young Cape Verdean American journalist, is the ideal guide into this world: curious, perceptive, and pulled into danger as he pursues truth amid simmering racial and intergenerational tension.
+David Gomes, a young Cape Verdean American journalist is the ideal guide into this world: curious, perceptive, and thrust into danger as he pursues truth amid simmering racial and intergenerational tension.
 The story’s emotional core lies in how Gomes’ investigation peels back not only a murder but also the tangled legacies of family and community, inviting readers to wrestle with identity and belonging.
 We know what’s happening in Fletcher’s mysteries from the outset — or we think we do — as the grounding in socio‑political realities is necessary in unravelling the crime.
-These historical and political truths don’t weigh story down - rather it enriches it, making the mystery feel rooted in the current reality.
-So refreshing to read, as so many detective tales are more concerned with the “whodunit” that it can become cartoonish — this was the exact opposite.
+These historical and political truths don’t weigh the story down - to the contrary; the reader is enriched by the context, lending a sense of rootedness in contemporary reality.
+This is truly a refreshing read, as many detective tales are so concerned with the “whodunit” the story becomes cartoonish..

 Star Review Breakdown: